apple/foundationdb/documentation/sphinx/source/configuration.rst

 Comparison to other multiple data center configurations
 -------------------------------------------------------

-Region configuration provides very similiar functionality to ``fdbdr``.
+Region configuration provides very similar functionality to ``fdbdr``.

 If you are not using satellite data centers, the main benefit of a region configuration compared to ``fdbdr`` is that each data center is able to restore replication even after losing all copies of a key range.
-If we simultanously lose two storage servers in a double replicated cluster, with ``fdbdr`` we would be forced to fail over to the remote region.
+If we simultaneously lose two storage servers in a double replicated cluster, with ``fdbdr`` we would be forced to fail over to the remote region.
 With region configuration the cluster will automatically copy the missing key range from the remote replica back to the primary data center.

 The main disadvantage of using a region configuration is that the total number of processes we can support in a single region is around half when compared against ``fdbdr``.
 This is because we have processes for both regions in the same cluster, and some singleton components like our failure monitor will have to do twice as much work.
 In ``fdbdr`` we have two separate cluster for each region, so the total number of processes can scale to about twice as large as using a region configuration.